-UNWTO and the Government of Italy will celebrate the 6th Global Conference on Wine Tourism.
+UNWTO and the Government of Italy celebrated the 6th Global Conference on Wine Tourism.
 Under the theme ‘What’s next?
-Wine tourism pairs with Innovation…’ and building up on the success of the past five editions, this 6th edition will take place on 19-21 September 2022, in Alba in the Piemonte region, at the heart of the ‘Vineyard Landscape of Piemonte: Langhe-Roero and Monferrato’, a UNESCO recognized Heritage Site.
+Wine tourism pairs with Innovation…’ and building up on the success of the past five editions, this 6th edition took place on 19-21 September 2022, in Alba in the Piemonte region, at the heart of the ‘Vineyard Landscape of Piemonte: Langhe-Roero and Monferrato’, a UNESCO recognized Heritage Site.

-Featuring over 30 international speakers, the Conference will focus on the role of innovation in the future of wine tourism, how can wine tourism be more sustainable and what are the opportunities of digital and social to enhance the wine tourism value chain and create local benefits.
+Featuring over 30 international speakers, the Conference focused on the role of innovation in the future of wine tourism, how can wine tourism be more sustainable and what are the opportunities of digital and social to enhance the wine tourism value chain and create local benefits.

 UNWTO Secretary-General, Zurab Pololikashvili says: “As the sector’s recovery get underway, I am confident that the conference will represent a unique opportunity to learn from experiences that face up these challenging times to ensure a successful and resilient wine tourism sector in the future”.

 Massimo Garavaglia Italian Minister of Tourism: “Wine tourism is much more than just selling wine, which clearly is important.
 When you sell a bottle of wine, you are selling the territory behind that bottle, the culture of that territory, the history of the men who designed these landscapes with the rows of vines.”

 “Wine-related tourism has a component in environmental sustainability.
 It is a component of slow tourism, partly different from traditional tourism.
 And it is no coincidence that 90 percent of tourists have a food and wine experience during their visit.”